-1.1.1.1 The process of preparing submissions for the Lobbying Committee is composed of several steps.
-Firstly, the Lobbying Committee shall draft a Have your Say announcement, to be sent to the membership in order to solicit their input regarding the lobbying subject matter.

-- 1.1.1.2.
-Ensuing the completion of the first step, a report will be prepared by a member of the Lobbying Committee, showcasing not only the members' opinions, but also the vision brought forward by the Lobbying Executives and the Lobbying Director. - 1.1.1.3.
-The report itself, is to be proofread by the Lobbying Director and the National President.
-If decided, the report can also be revised by other relevant Lobbying Committee members or Lobbying meeting participants.
-Upon its revision, the relevant document shall be submitted to the immigration body being lobbied (i.e. CIC, CBSA).
-Submissions are require to be sent both by email and by mail, in order to ensure that they are received via at least one method of communication. - 1.1.1.4.
-Following CAPIC's participation in a Lobbying event, the Lobbying Committee shall draft and release a report to the membership.
+- 5.3.2.1 The process of preparing submissions for the Policy and Lobbying Committee is composed of several steps.
+Firstly, the Policy and Lobbying Committee shall draft a 'Have your Say' announcement, to be sent to the membership in order to solicit their input regarding the lobbying subject matter. - 5.3.2.2 Ensuing the completion of the first step, a report will be prepared by a member of the Policy and Lobbying Committee, showcasing not only the members' opinions, but also the vision brought forward by the Lobbying Executives and the Lobbying Director. - 5.3.2.3 The report itself, is to be proofread by the Lobbying Director and the Board Chair.
+If decided, the report can also be revised by other relevant Policy and Lobbying Committee members or Lobbying meeting participants.
+Upon its revision, the relevant document shall be submitted to the immigration body being lobbied (i.e., CIC, CBSA).
+Submissions are required to be sent both by email and by mail, in order to ensure that they are received via at least one method of communication. - 5.3.2.4 Following CAPIC's participation in a Lobbying event, the Policy and Lobbying Committee shall draft and release a report to the membership.
 This document shall include the subject matter discussed during the meeting, the follow-up items, the conclusion drawn and the milestones achieved.
 The report shall be rendered accessible to the membership through the IMMeCentre.
-Furthermore, once it has been uploaded to the IMMeCentre, CAPIC will promptly announce release an - 1.1.1.5.
-Announcement in the next edition of the bi-monthly Newsletter, CAPIC Informs, stating the document's availability. - 1.1.1.6.
-Submissions are expressions of policy, analysis, recommendation, endorsement or position communicated by CBA or any constituent group to other organizations or individuals, or to the public.
+Furthermore, once it has been uploaded to the IMMeCentre, CAPIC will promptly release an announcement in the next edition of the bi-weekly Newsletter, CAPIC Informs, stating the document's availability. - 5.3.2.5 Submissions are expressions of policy, analysis, recommendation, endorsement or position communicated by Canadian Bar Association (CBA) or any constituent group to other organizations or individuals, or to the public.

-1.1.3.
+5.3.3.
 Drafting Guidelines: